 When someone else’s negligent actions cause an accident like the ones listed above, you may be able to recover compensation for your expenses and other losses associated with an amputation.

-Can You Sue for Traumatic Amputation?
+Can You Sue for Traumatic Amputation in Arizona?

 Depending on the nature of the accident, several legal avenues may be open to you for recovering compensation for amputation.
 You may be able to file an amputation injury claim with the at-fault party’s insurer.
 Although the process sounds simple, you will still want to consult with an attorney to ensure you are being treated fairly and are offered the money you deserve.